deidrebrin/shell-workshop/_episodes/06-script.md

 Inside the shell script,
 `$1` means 'the first argument on the command line'.
-So just like other commands we ran had options and arguments that could be passed to them, our shell script will now also accept an argument - the name of the file to it on!
+So just like other commands we ran had options and arguments that could be passed to them, our shell script will now also accept an argument - the name of the file to run it on!

 We can now run our script like this: